User Guide Cancel

 Move around the scene

-Before you place any clay down it's useful to know how to move around the scene.
+Before you start creating it's useful to know how to move around the scene.

 There are three ways to move the camera through the scene: